United Arab Emirates Data Center Power Market Size and Share

 United Arab Emirates Data Center Power Market Analysis by Mordor Intelligence

-The UAE data center power market stood at USD 176.33 million in 2025 and is forecast to reach USD 360.88 million by 2030, advancing at a 15.40% CAGR as the Emirates positions itself as a regional AI and cloud-computing hub.
+The UAE data center power market is expected to grow from USD 176.33 million in 2025 to USD 203.15 million in 2026 and is forecast to reach USD 412.35 million by 2031 at 15.21% CAGR over 2026-2031.
 Sustained government spending on digital-economy infrastructure, the energizing impact of the Barakah nuclear plant’s 25% contribution to national electricity supply, and attractive renewable-energy purchase agreements combine to underpin steady demand for robust, efficient power systems.
 Hyperscale operators building 100 MW-plus campuses accelerate technology upgrades such as liquid-cooling-ready PDUs and 132-kV substation connections, while smart-city programs boost adoption of distributed microgrids and battery storage.
 Rising electricity tariffs, short technician supply, and peak-demand levies drive immediate cost-containment measures, reinforcing the business case for high-efficiency UPS platforms and predictive energy-management software.
 Competition remains moderate as global power majors vie with regional specialists and fast-moving startups that focus on AI-optimized power integration.

 Key Report Takeaways